aditya-doshatti/Leetcode/README.md

 # Leetcode.
-Some  Leetcode solutions in Python.
+A repository for some  Leetcode solutions in Python.